LiveHelperChat/doc/docs/offline-online-automation.md

 and activating `Track all logged operators activity and ignore their individual settings.`

-You can change there also default activity timeout value
+You can change there also default activity timeout value.

 `How long operator should go offline automatically because of inactivity.
 Value in minutes`

+Operator chosen option overrides default timeout value.

 * Install chrome extension, it has support for detecting computer iddle/active states.
 * Use desktop application